yomguy/DeeFuzzer/README.rst

   :alt: Version

 DeeFuzzer is a light and instant application for streaming audio and video over internet.
-It is dedicated to communities who wants to easily create web radios, web TVs, live multimedia relays or personal home radios, with metadata management and cool features.
+It is dedicated to communities who need to easily create web radios, web TVs, live multimedia relays or personal home radios, with metadata management and other cool features.

 Features